bastli/MaBoHeQt/README.md

 ------------

 1. Setup QT (>= 5)
-2. Open project in Qt Creator
+2. Open and compile project in Qt Creator or use qmake
-3. compile